WSAN: 20th century

 On April 2, 1941, an application to increase power from 500 to 5,000 watts at a shared transmitter site was granted.
 Construction was delayed due to equipment shortages during World War II, so the power increase, which included a nighttime three-tower directional antenna, did not go into service until late 1947.

 At the same time the power increase application was approved, the FCC directed that instead of the dual call letters, the station should identify itself as just WSAN.
 However, WCBA remained a licensed station, with the Allentown Call Publishing Company owning 65%, and manager B. Bryan Musselman holding the other 35%, of the two stations.

 The ownership structure became an additional issue, after the FCC adopted its duopoly rule in August 1941, which restricted licensees from owning more than one radio station in a given market.
 On February 29, 1944, both the newspaper ownership and the duopoly issues were resolved when the FCC approved the transfer of 495 shares (76.98 percent) of Lehigh Valley Broadcasting Company, licensee of both WSAN and WCBA, from the Allentown Call Publishing Company to a local group.
 At the same time, WSAN was assigned unlimited hours of operation, and the WCBA call letters deleted.

 In 1947, WSAN-FM was added, originally on 95.9 MHz.
 It later moved to 99.9 MHz, and was deleted in 1956, which allowed The Easton Express newspaper to move WEEX-FM, powered at 1,000 watts on 98.3 MHz, to 99.9 MHz, where it could increase its power to 16,000 watts.

 Assabe and Sabina, a popular Pennsylvania Dutch dialect radio program, was broadcast on WSAN from 1944 to 1955.
 Through the 1930s, 1940s, and 1950s, WSAN was an NBC Red Network affiliate, airing its schedule of dramas, comedies, news, sports, soap operas, game shows and big band broadcasts during the "Golden Age of Radio".
 As network programming moved from radio to television, WSAN began airing a full service middle of the road (MOR) format of music, talk and information, in the 1950s and '60s.

 The station made a bold move in the 1970s.
 Through most of the decade, WSAN was a rare progressive rock outlet on the AM dial, even though the format was found mostly on FM stations, which could play the music in stereophonic sound.
 (The only other AM progressive station was KSAN in San Francisco.
 It was a coincidence the two stations had similar call letters.)
+KSAN ran a Soul Format in the 1950s and 1960s in San Francisco at AM 1450, but the call letters came back to San Francisco in 1968 when Metromedia reclaimed the calls in May 1968.
+On May 21, 1968, KSAN San Francisco retained the call letters for its San Francisco Stereo Album Rock Affiliate in San Francisco.
+The formatlasted until November 15, 1980 until Metromedia switched the format to Country and Western Music in San Francisco at 94.9 FM in San Francisco CA..